maskegger/guide/index.md

 ## Folder structure

-An analysis starts with raw data (e.g., a dataset downloaded from the web).
+A typical analysis starts with raw data (e.g., a dataset downloaded from the web).
 Scripts process these data, run analyses, and create tables.
 So the minimal folder structure for a project looks like this:

 ```text
 .